-The bail amount for violating a restraining order in Nevada depends on whether or not the violation is considered a felony or a misdemeanor.
+The bail amount for violating a restraining order in Nevada depends on whether the violation is considered a felony or a misdemeanor.

 Likewise, the court will look into the type of restraining order that was issued, why it was issued, and the number of offenses that have been previously committed.

-To learn more about the purpose of bail, check out our article on the subject.
+To learn more about Nevada restraining orders and the purpose of bail, check out our article on the subject.